What To Know As Boeing Executives Testify Before Congress

 Senators asked Muilenburg if the company purposefully hid information about issues with the MCAS system from regulators, and pressed him on why Boeing pushed regulators to permit 737 Max planes to continue flying after the Lion Air crash.

 Sen. Tom Udall, D-N.M., criticized the company for being in "too cozy a relationship"with the FAA, and Sen. Ted Cruz, R-Texas, asked why the 2016 pilot text messages were not turned over until earlier this year.
-Muilenberg answered that he did not see the details of the exchange until "recently," and supported "diving deep into this and understanding what he said and what he meant."
+Muilenburg answered that he did not see the details of the exchange until "recently," and supported "diving deep into this and understanding what he said and what he meant."
 He disputed the idea that the company would "lie or conceal."

-"We know we made mistakes and got some things wrong," Muilenberg said in his opening statement.
+"We know we made mistakes and got some things wrong," Muilenburg said in his opening statement.
 "We own that, and we are fixing them."

 Among software improvements and organizational restructuring efforts, Muilenburg said the company has also pledged $100 million to help meet the financial needs of the communities and families affected by the accidents.